PAGE – COVID 19

 — Do you have any examples of beneficiaries?

 Yes, during the launch of the operation in November, Crédit Agricole employees from Montrouge and Lyon met with Rania, supported by Centimes Solidaires, who came to present to us the entrepreneurial project she created.
-Rania is a Syrian refugee who, thanks to the support of Entrepreneurs du Monde, successfully launched her catering business based on Syrian specialties.
+Rania is a Syrian refugee who, thanks to the support of Entrepreneurs du Monde, succeeded in launching her catering business based on Syrian specialties.
 This type of meeting helps to change the way we look at refugees and to understand that, beyond preconceived ideas, these are inspiring human destinies.

 ___________________________________________________________